• Home

 What should I do if my water is discolored?

 If discoloration occurs, try running only the COLD water at one faucet for about 5 minutes and you should see that the water becomes clear.
 (Note that because running the hot water rather than cold water pulls from the hot water heater, the water may not run clear.)
 If the water doesn’t clear up after 5 minutes, wait for a few hours and try running the cold water only again.
-If the water is still discolored, please contact us so we can correct the problem.
+If the water is still discolored, please contact us so we can determine and correct the problem.

 What causes water to be discolored?